As a Prelude, we start with this Video (1.29 mins). It is the first edition of the digital ‘Monument for Murdered

 28. He added: "The nasty underbelly of racism that is characterising the migration debate in an increasing number of EU countries has skewed the EU response to the crisis."

 article followed "decades of sustained and unrestrained anti-foreigner abuse, misinformation and distortion".
 It said the use of word "cockroaches" was "very similar" to that employed infamously by Rwanda's Kangura

 was "very similar" to that employed infamously by Rwanda's 'Kangura' newspaper and 'Radio Mille Collines' during the run up to the 1994 Rwandan genocide, as well as in the Nazi media."

 29. It is clear that there is widespread concern within the UN that anti-foreigner sentiment in the media may dissuade the public from supporting action needed to save lives.
-There has been very little response of any kind to this UN intervention from either the UK government or the UK press and media to this UN intervention.
+There has been very little response of any kind from either the UK government or the UK press and media to this UN intervention.
 That is shameful.